Overview: The Ministry’s process for managing booking requests and travel arrangements, and what to expect at the court or in the hearing room.

 By swearing an oath or making an affirmation, you’re making a promise that your interpretation of the evidence is true and correct.
 If you knowingly make a false oath or affirmation, you commit perjury and may face criminal charges.

 An oath is a declaration made using a religious book or administered in a way that the person giving the oath declares to be binding on them.
 An affirmation is an alternative declaration for people who don’t want to take a religious oath.

 The court registrar administers the oath or affirmation.
 This will be done for you first, as you’ll be required to interpret the oath or affirmation for the witness.
 The registrar will read the appropriate script for the oath or affirmation.
 You’ll be required to indicate your agreement to the oath or affirmation.

 Type of interpretation in a court or tribunal hearing

 Consecutive interpretation means the speaker pauses at the end of each segment to allow the interpreter to repeat that segment in the second language.
 Simultaneous interpretation is when the interpreter interprets as the speaker speaks.
-The speaker doesn’t stop at regular intervals; this allows arguments to flow as they would if the interpreter were not there.
+The speaker doesn’t stop at regular intervals; this allows arguments to flow as they would if the interpreter weren’t there.

-Simultaneous interpretation is not used very often in New Zealand because it requires recording equipment that courts and tribunals don’t have.
+Simultaneous interpretation is not used very often in Aotearoa New Zealand because it requires recording equipment that courts and tribunals don’t have.
 However, the presiding officer may sometimes request it, such as for a lawyer’s opening or closing address or the judge’s summing up.
 Where simultaneous interpretation is to be used, the court will set up the necessary equipment, or give you the material to be interpreted in advance.

 This page was last updated: